ferrighi/netcdf-ld-prototype/source/create-linked-html.rst

-Create linked html from netcdf
+Create linked html from netCDF
 """"""""""""""""""""""""""""""

 The bald library contains a tool, i.e. ncldDump.py which is used to build an html dump of a netCDF file with embedded URIs, according to specified aliases.